Student01200/e-store-genius/README.md

 - **Error handling:** 429 → "AI is busy", 402 → "AI credits exhausted", other failures surface a generic message.
 - **Trigger:** "Generate with AI" button on Step 1 of the wizard, once name + category + description are set.

 The API key (`LOVABLE_API_KEY`) is read inside the handler and never reaches the client.
-When the relational catalog ships, a companion `seedProductsFromAI` server fn will translate the AI payload into `categories` + `products` + a default variant + zero-stock inventory rows — the AI call itself does not change.
+When the relational catalog ships, a companion seedProductsFromAI server fn will translate the AI payload into relational categories and products.
+Product variants and inventory seeding will be introduced in later phases.

 ---